-Scientists divulge superhero secrets with children’s wards and libraries this Christmas
+Scientists divulge superhero secrets with children’s wards this Christmas

 A book created by seven UCLan academics is being given to all libraries across the UK